 Here lie the tombs of Elizabeth I and Mary I. The coffins of these two queens, who are half-sisters, were placed one on top of the other.
 Elizabeth’s tomb is the visible one.
 A grand white marble effigy shows her in the death state clutching a sceptre.

-The Reformation, as this religious split was known, divided the sisters in life but not in death because as we have seen, they were buried together.
+The Reformation, as this religious split was known, divided the sisters in life but not in death.
+As we have seen, they were buried together.
 The official tour book (edited by Esme West) underscores this by referencing the Latin inscription on the tomb: “Partners both in throne and grave, here rest we two sisters, Elizabeth and Mary, in the hope of one Resurrection.”

 1. North Ambulatory